Strelitzia reginae (bird-of-paradise flower)

 The 'Kirstenbosch Gold' plants were presented to Kew in 1991 by Kirstenbosch National Botanical Garden, the leading botanic garden in South Africa, and flowered for the first time at Kew in 1992.
 Since 1880, similar forms have made brief appearances in cultivation and 'Citrina' flowered in the Mexican House in 1914.

-Other strelitzias in the same area of th Temperate House include the 10 m tall S. nicolai, named after the Russian emperor Nicholas I, with its striking blue and white flowers.
+Other strelitzias in the same area of the Temperate House include the 10 m tall S. nicolai, named after the Russian emperor Nicholas I, with its striking blue and white flowers.
 A native of the coastal regions of Natal, eastern Cape Province, Mozambique and Botswana, this species was first planted in this block when it opened in 1899 and was replaced with a new specimen when the House was restored.
 Also on display is the very rare S. alba, from the south coast of Cape Province, with its showy white flowers.

 In 1909, S. x kewensis, a hybrid between S. reginae and S. alba, flowered at Kew for the first time, producing pale watery yellow flowers.
 Unfortunately it now seems to have disappeared from cultivation.

 Preserved specimens of S. reginae can be seen in the Herbarium, one of the behind-the-scenes areas of Kew.
-The details, including images, of some pressed and dried specimens can be seen on-line in the Herbarium Catalogue.
+The details, including images, of some pressed and dried specimens can be seen online in the Herbarium Catalogue.

 South Africa Landscape - Kew at the British Museum